Symposium -- September 23-24, 2021Mentoring Matters: Theological Explorations of Generational Transition and the Academic Vocation

 Tim Clydesdale is Vice Provost, Dean of Graduate Studies, and Professor of Sociology at The College of New Jersey.
 Previously, he served on the faculty at Gordon College.
 He is the author of numerous articles and books including The Twentysomething Soul: Understanding the Religious and Secular Lives of American Young Adults (Oxford University Press, 2019), The Purposeful Graduate: Why Colleges Must Talk to Students about Vocation (University of Chicago Press, 2015), and The First Year Out: Understanding American Teens after High School (University of Chicago, 2007).
 He is presently working on The First Year Out of College: Driven, Dazed, or Disillusioned, a book based on data collected from recent university graduates in Australia, Canada, Great Britain, and the United States.

-Edgardo A. Colón-Emeric is the Irene and William McCutchen Associate Professor of Reconciliation and Theology, Director of the Center for Reconciliation, and Senior Strategist for the Hispanic House of Studies at Duke University Divinity School.
+Edgardo A. Colón-Emeric is the Dean and Irene and William McCutchen Associate Professor of Reconciliation and Theology at Duke University Divinity School.
+Previously, he served as the Director of the Center for Reconciliation and Senior Strategist for the Hispanic House of Studies at Duke.
 His work explores the intersection of Methodist and Catholic theologies and Wesleyan and Latin-American experiences.
 He is the author of Oscar Romero’s Theological Vision: Liberation and the Transfiguration of the Poor (University of Notre Dame Press, 2018) and Wesley, Aquinas, and Christian Perfection: An Ecumenical Dialogue (Baylor University Press, 2009).
 Colón-Emeric is an ordained elder in the North Carolina Annual Conference, directs the Central American Methodist Course of Study and the Peru Theological Initiative, and serves on the United Methodist Committee on Faith and Order and on both national and international Methodist-Catholic dialogues.

 Margaret DuPlissis Diddams is the Editor for Christian Scholar’s Review and the former Provost at Wheaton College.
 She started her academic career as an instructor and program coordinator in the Social-Organizational Psychology Department at Columbia University.
 Diddams then joined the faculty at Seattle Pacific University in 1993, served as Professor of Industrial/Organizational Psychology, the Director of the Center for Scholarship and Faculty Development, and Assistant Provost.
 In addition to her academic work, Diddams worked as a Senior Manager for Microsoft and founded DuPlissis & Diddams Associates, a consulting practice specializing in survey research, organizational development, and executive coaching.
 She has published numerous articles in publications such as Leadership Quarterly, Christian Scholar’s Review, the Journal of Religion and Business, the Journal of College Counseling, the Journal of Management, Spirituality, and Religion, and the Journal of Psychology and Theology.